 Additionally, the software has allowed University Press of Colorado to preemptively avoid unsuitable proposals and manuscripts.
 “Submittable has improved the quality of our submissions,” Darrin says, “by decreasing the number of irrelevant or inappropriate submissions we receive.”

 The team at University Press of Colorado & Utah State University Press

-Including their own publications, partnerships, co-publishing, and distribution, University Press of Colorado released 55 new titles in the last year, nine of which were award winners.
+Including their own publications, partnerships, co-publishing, and distribution, University Press of Colorado released 55 new titles in 2017, nine of which were award winners.
 Darrin appreciates that, in overseeing this extensive process, he can easily keep tabs on important projects using Submittable.

 As an early adopter of the software, University Press of Colorado has seen Submittable evolve, from classic features Darrin and his team still value (“we save time with auto-response templates,” he says), to newer tools like custom reviews and reporting.
 Submittable ensures University Press of Colorado, as well as its partners and members, can concentrate on their press mission: giving the world access to high-quality scholarly works that enhance and advance knowledge.

 books published each year

 How does a full-time staff of just six carefully review almost 10,000 literary submissions a year?
 With a powerful and intuitive submission management platform.

 Owl Canyon Press had a great idea for a quirky short story contest, and Submittable had the tools to help make it a reality—and then grow it year after year